1 No-Brainer ETF to Buy in This Low Interest Rate Environment

 Too big to fail became a mantra following the 2008 global financial crisis.
 Lehman Brothers failure, the forced takeover of Bear Stearns by JP Morgan, and government bailouts of the leading financial institutions was a watershed event.
 It led to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Stress testing, a whistleblower program, and limitations on speculative trading were the hallmarks of the Act.
 The Trump administration rolled back some of the Dodd-Frank Act, but many pieces remain in force.
 Banks profit from deposit base and preferential borrowing rates versus lending.

 While the COVID-19 global pandemic created problems for the global economy, central bank liquidity and government stimulus created a bonanza of profits for the leading financial institutions.
-The Financial Select Sector SPDR Fund (XLF) holds a portfolio of the top U.S. companies involved in financial services, insurance, banking, capital markets, mortgage real estate investment trusts, consumer finance, thrifts, and mortgage finance.
+The Financial Select Sector SPDR Fund (XLF - Get Rating) holds a portfolio of the top U.S. companies involved in financial services, insurance, banking, capital markets, mortgage real estate investment trusts, consumer finance, thrifts, and mortgage finance.
 The XLF fell to a long-term low in March 2020, but it recovered to a higher all-time high over the following year.

 Free money for financial institutions